rayyanusmanii/Near-Me/README.md

-# NearMe
+# Near Me

-**NearMe** is a full-stack mapping web app with a React/Leaflet frontend and Node.js backend.
+**Near Me** is a full-stack mapping web app with a React/Leaflet frontend and Node.js backend.
 It uses Google Gemini AI for semantic search and personalized route generation, and integrates real-time weather and traffic updates for an interactive user experience.

 ![Screenshot](assets/store_screenshot.jpg)